Roasted Cauliflower with Harissa Chickpeas

 - And last but not least, microwaved.

-Then she said: “Cauliflower...is not good roasted”.
+And then, the sentence: “Cauliflower...is not good roasted”.
 Are you freaking kidding me?!
 I couldn’t disagree more.
 Because, come on!

 How to roast cauliflower: